oluwaseunadenuga/grc_project/README.md

 A leading tech corporation client experienced a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
 The attack, believed to be sponsored by a foreign government, has left the organisation's network compromised and valuable customer data and intellectual property have been stolen.

 ## PROJECT OBJECTIVES
-- **The objective of this project is to help the client conducts an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
+- **The objective of this project is to help the client conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
 - **Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture:**

 ## OSINT TOOLS
-OSINT tools used to gather information on APT34:
+**OSINT tools used to gather information on APT34:**
 - **Mandiant Security Blog: https://www.mandiant.com/resources/blog:**
 - **CrowdStrike: https://www.crowdstrike.com:**
 - **Recorded Future: https://www.recordedfuture.com:**